fedelm8/TFG/README.md

 # TFG

-Welcome to the best cybersecurity tool for audit what´s happening in the system!
+Welcome to the ultimate cybersecurity tool for monitoring and auditing system activity!

-By Federico López Merino, Manuel Louro Meneses, Pablo Sevillano Ruiz.
+By Federico López Merino, Manuel Louro Meneses, pablo Sevillano Ruiz.